influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/csv.md

   ## The separator between csv fields
   ## By default, the parser assumes a comma (",")
+  ## Please note that if you use invalid delimiters (e.g. "\u0000"), commas
+  ## will be changed to "\ufffd", the invalid delimiters changed to a comma
+  ## during parsing, and afterwards the invalid characters and commas are
+  ## returned to their original values.
   csv_delimiter = ","

   ## The character reserved for marking a row as a comment row